Tesla stocks plummet almost 50 per cent

 It's a far cry from just six months ago when Tesla shares were trading at more than US$1 trillion ($1.5t).

-For a brief moment in time, the company's founder and CEO Elon Musk himself had a net worth that surpassed US$300 billion ($466b), making him the first person in the history of the world to reach that level of wealth.
+For a brief moment in time, the company's angel investor and CEO Elon Musk himself had a net worth that surpassed US$300 billion ($466b), making him the first person in the history of the world to reach that level of wealth.

 Now, however, Musk has a net worth of almost half that, at $US209.9b ($326.1b) at time of writing, corresponding with Tesla going down in value by around 45 per cent over the last six months.